progenetix/progenetix-site-template/pages/_doc/Howto-locally-install-Jekyll-pages.md

 sudo gem install github-pages
 brew install xz
 ```
+* An incompatibility of `listen` lead to failing execution under Ruby 3.
+This has been fixed in the latest versions of `listen`, but you have to update this directly via `bundle update` or `bundle update listen`.

 Please see the [Jekyll](https://jekyllrb.com) documentation for more options (e.g. how to generate your site into a specific target directory).